ProfessionalLinuxUsersGroup/course-books/docs/lac/u10lab.md

 # Unit 10 Lab - Kubernetes

-> If you are unable to finish the lab in the ProLUG lab environment we ask you `reboot`
+!!! info

-> the machine from the command line so that other students will have the intended environment.
+    If you are unable to finish the lab in the ProLUG lab environment we ask you `reboot` the machine from the command line so that other students will have the intended environment.

 ### Resources / Important Links